History of Texas in Timeline

 Texas

-Texas, located in the South Central region of the United States, is the second-largest state in both area and population, boasting over 31 million residents as of 2024.
-It shares borders with Louisiana, Arkansas, Oklahoma, New Mexico, and four Mexican states, as well as having a coastline on the Gulf of Mexico.
-Known as the Lone Star State, it derives this nickname from its history as the independent Republic of Texas.
+Texas, located in the South Central region of the United States, is the second-largest state by both area and population, with over 31 million residents as of 2024.
+It shares borders with Louisiana, Arkansas, Oklahoma, New Mexico, and four Mexican states.
+Texas also has a coastline along the Gulf of Mexico.
+Known as the Lone Star State, this nickname originates from its history as the independent Republic of Texas.

 1900: Galveston Hurricane

-In 1900, Texas suffered the deadliest natural disaster in U.S. history during the Galveston hurricane.
+In 1900, Texas experienced the deadliest natural disaster in U.S. history, the Galveston hurricane.

 January 10, 1901: Discovery of Spindletop

-On January 10, 1901, the first major oil well in Texas, Spindletop, was found south of Beaumont, transforming the state's economy.
+On January 10, 1901, the first major oil well in Texas, Spindletop, was discovered south of Beaumont, transforming Texas due to the resulting "oil boom".

 1901: Poll Tax and White Primaries Established

-In 1901, the Democratic-dominated state legislature passed a bill requiring payment of a poll tax for voting and established white primaries, disenfranchising minorities.
+In 1901, the Democratic-dominated state legislature in Texas passed a bill requiring payment of a poll tax for voting and established white primaries, effectively disenfranchising most Black and many poor White and Latino people.

 After 1912, the Socialist Party became the second-largest party in Texas, coinciding with a large socialist upsurge in the United States.